Formatted text

 abbreviate_units

 Whether to abbreviate units of measure such as centimeters (cm), meters (m), megabytes (MB), pounds (lbs), ounces (oz), miles per hour (mph), etc. When true, metric units are always abbreviated, but imperial one-word tokens are not abbreviated, so ten feet is 10 feet and twelve quarts is 12 quarts.
-The formatting of expressions with mutiple units depends on the units involved: only common combinations are formatted.
+The formatting of expressions with multiple units depends on the units involved: only common combinations are formatted.

 True False